promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 # Registering XAP repositories using XML-based metadata

-While you can use Spring’s traditional `<beans/>` XML namespace to register an instance of your repository implementing `XapRepository` with the container, the XML can be quite verbose as it is general purpose.
-To simplify configuration, Spring Data XAP provides a dedicated XML namespace.
+While you can use Spring’s traditional `<beans/>` XML namespace to register an instance of your repository implementing `XapRepository` with the container, the XML configuration can be quite verbose as it is general purpose.
+To simplify configuration, XAP Spring Data   provides a dedicated XML namespace.

-To enable Spring search for repositories, add the next configuration if you are using XML-based metadata:
+To enable Spring searching for repositories, add the configuration in the XML-based metadata:
 {%highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"